thiagoesteves/calori/README.md

 # Deployment management

-The deploy management is handled by [Deployex](https://github.com/thiagoesteves/deployex) and you can check its [deployment](https://deployex.calori.com.br).
+Deployments for Calori web-server are handled by [Deployex](https://github.com/thiagoesteves/deployex) and you can check its [current deployment](https://deployex.calori.com.br).

 # AWS Deployment (with terraform)